-A breast implant is a soft silicone shell filled with saline (salt water) or silicone gel.
+There are several types of implants that are available.
+Some of the most common implants have a soft silicone shell filled with saline (salt water) or silicone gel.
 Silicone may create a more natural-looking breast, because its weight and texture is more like breast tissue.
-But saline is used most often, because it can be safely absorbed by the body if the implant leaks.

 Breast reconstruction usually takes more than one surgery.
 Sometimes an implant is placed during the same surgery as mastectomy.
-The nipple and the brown area around it (areola) are created at a later time.
-But often the doctor will first place a balloon (tissue expander) beneath the chest muscle.
-Saline is added to the balloon every 1 to 2 weeks to help stretch the skin and muscle.
+But often the doctor will first place a tissue expander beneath the skin.
+Saline (or air) is added to the expander every 1 to 2 weeks to help stretch the skin.
 This may take several months.
-When the right size is reached, the balloon is taken out and an implant is put in.
+When the right size is reached, the expander is taken out and an implant is put in.
+The nipple and the darker area around it (areola) are created at a later time.

 Implant surgery is done by a plastic surgeon.
 The breast surgeon who does your mastectomy can refer you to a plastic surgeon with special training in breast reconstruction.